iqual-ch/drupal-platform/docs/automation.md

       * `matchExtension`: (optional) Matching the name of a module or theme in the `core.extension.yml` of the Drupal config (`string`)
       * `matchExtensionInverse`: (optional) Inverse matching the name of a module or theme in the `core.extension.yml` of the Drupal config (`string`)

-An example operation for removing `dompdf/dompdf` if it is installed and requiring `iqual/iq_barrio` and `drupal/antibot:^2.0` and updating all depedencies would look like this:
+An example operation for removing `dompdf/dompdf` if it is installed and requiring `iqual/iq_barrio` and `drupal/antibot:^2.0` and updating all dependencies would look like this:

 ```json
 {